iamdefinitelyahuman/nftoken/README.md

 `NFToken` applies a unique, sequential index value to every token.
 The first token minted will have an index value of `1`.
 The maximum index value is `18446744073709551616` (`2^64-2`).
 References to token ranges are in the format `start:stop` where the final included value is `stop-1`.
 For example, a range of `2:6` would contains tokens `2`, `3`, `4` and `5`.

-Rather than storing every individual ID number, the contract only records the start and end of each token range.
+Rather than storing every individual ID number, the contract only records the end of each token range.
 It takes advantage of the lack of cost in declaring empty storage, and saves range data in long fixed-length arrays.

 Each transfer of tokens will include one or more `TransferRange` events.
 Monitoring this event allows you to track the chain of custody for each token.